Western allies have little chance of influencing Libya

 France and Britain, prime movers behind the Western intervention to support the revolt against Muammar Gaddafi, were quick to pledge support for Prime Minister Ali Zeidan after his capture on Thursday.

-But NATO Secretary General Andres Fog Rasmussen said the defence alliance was still considering how to meet an earlier request by Zeidan for help in training security forces.
+But NATO Secretary General Andres Fog Rasmussen said the defense alliance was still considering how to meet an earlier request by Zeidan for help in training security forces.

 Speaking at a news conference in Brussels, he said there were "some considerations as to how the security situation will impact on any possible NATO assistance", but did not elaborate.

-Britain's Ministry of Defence said training would begin once planning had been finalised and Libya had selected recruits.
+Britain's Ministry of Defense said training would begin once planning had been finalized and Libya had selected recruits.
 "We anticipate that this will be early next year," a spokesman said.

 White House spokesman Jay Carney said the United States would "continue to work closely with the Libyan government as it continues to build its capacity to deliver security and good governance to the people of Libya" but stopped short of making any specific promises of fresh assistance.